Week 6 NFL odds, lines, predictions: Picks, betting advice for each game

-Week 6 NFL odds, lines, betting picks, spreads: 2025 predictions: Advanced model backing Cowboys, Buccaneers
+Week 6 NFL odds, lines, betting picks, spreads: 2025 predictions: Proven model backs Cowboys, Buccaneers

 SportsLine's advanced model has locked in its Week 6 NFL betting picks from 10,000 simulations

 The NFL appears to be back-loading its schedule with divisional games as, for the second week in a row, there are just two divisional matchups you can target in NFL betting and Week 6 NFL picks.
 Only one is on Sunday, with the Steelers vs. Browns (+5.5), and both teams played the Vikings in Europe in their last games, though in different weeks.
-Other Week 6 NFL spreads of at least 5 points include Rams vs. Ravens (+7.5), Colts vs. Cardinals (+5.5), Raiders vs. Titans (+5.5) and Packers vs. Bengals (+14.5).
+Other Week 6 NFL spreads of at least 5 points include Rams vs. Ravens (+7.5), with Lamar Jackson's availability in doubt, Jets vs. Broncos (-7.5) in London, Colts vs. Cardinals (+6.5) and Packers vs. Bengals (+14), in which Joe Flacco will make his Cincy debut under center.

 The last of those matchups is the seventh game this year with an NFL line of more than 9 points, and heavy favorites are 3-3 ATS in those matchups.
 Thus, that NFL betting trend won't help much with your Week 6 NFL predictions, but there are others that could certainly assist with football bets.
 All of the updated Week 6 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 6 NFL picks now.